jepa/OC_Transboundary/README.md

 # Management of Transboundary Fish Stocks in North America Under Climate Change

-This repository supports two papers published in the journal *Ecology and Society* as part of the special issue [Canada and Transboundary Fisheries Management in Changing Oceans: Taking Stock, Future Scenarios
+This repository supports two papers from the [Ocean Canada Partnership](https://oceancanada.org/) published in the journal *Ecology and Society* as part of the special issue [Canada and Transboundary Fisheries Management in Changing Oceans: Taking Stock, Future Scenarios
 ](https://www.ecologyandsociety.org/issues/view.php?sf=128).
 The two supported papers are:

 - Challenges to transboundary fisheries management in North America under climate change